devhliu/wrt-project/ray_analytic/README.md

 GCC compiler, OpenMP libraries, GNU GSL libraries (+2.5)

 ## Compilation / Installation

-  1) Go to 'src' directory:
+  1. Run Makefile
       ```
-          cd src
-        ```
-  2) Open Makefile and set the name of the output file: open Makefile in any text editor and set
-        ```
-          ONAME=(output name of your binary)
-        ```

-  3) Run Makefile
-      ```
         make install
       ```
-  4) Clean directory from object files (optional):
+  2. Clean directory from object files (optional):

       ```
         make clean
       ```
-  If you want to generate data for other test-function then you have to change the file 'test_function.c' and repeat steps (1-4), possibly setting a new name in 'ONAME'.
+  If you want to generate ray data for other test-function then you have to change the file 'test_function.c' and repeat steps (1,2) to recompile the binary.

 ## Usage / Examples